latticewalker/Algebraic-Analysis-for-LWE/README.md

    **Input**:New LWE samples, sorted as `(a, b, e)`(e.g. new_lwe_samples(a,b,e).m)

    **Output**:The obtained solution (which may be non-existent or incorrect with some probability)

+5. `verification of the new constructed equations.py` This code integrates the steps for verifying the validity of the constructed system of equations and implements parallel acceleration.

 **Example usage:**
 You can first generate new LWE samples with `generate_new_lwe_samples.py` and then pass them to `verify_candidate_count.py`.